mirkoappel/Vibe-Coding-Callenge-CO2-Browser-Game/README.md

-# Vibe Coding Chellange – CO₂ Browser Game 🌱
+# Vibe Coding Challenge – CO₂ Browser Game 🌱

 Interactive 3D browser game that playfully demonstrates how many trees a person would need to plant to offset their own CO₂ footprint.